ROSbot - quick start

-ROSbot 2.0 and ROSbot 2.0 PRO are autonomous, open source robot platforms running on CORE2-ROS controller.
-They can be used as learning platforms for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.
+ROSbot 2 is an autonomous, open source robot platform for research and quick prototyping use cases.
+It can be used as a learning platform for Robot Operating System (ROS) as well as a base for a variety of robotic applications like inspection robots, custom service robots etc.

 Unboxing